triggermesh/docs/docs/targets/googlebigquery.md

 ### io.triggermesh.google.bigquery.query

-Events of this type contain nuanced data that is used to register an Google Bigquery job.
+Events of this type contain nuanced data that is used to query a Google Bigquery instance.

 This type expects a [JSON][ce-jsonformat] payload with the following properties: